looking down a long stretch of road

 The Ultimate Road Trip: A Helpful Guide to Saving Money on the Open Road

-As someone who’s endured more than a couple 24-hour non-stop drives from California to Missouri (and who recently returned from a solo road trip to Canada), my wife and I have gathered a collection of tips and tricks that have helped us save money along the way.
+As someone who’s endured more than a couple 24-hour non-stop drives from California to Missouri as well as taken a solo road trip to Canada, I’ve gathered a collection of tips and tricks that have helped us save money along the way.
 Without further ado, here are some of my favorite ways to be thrifty on the road and still have an amazing time on a long drive.

 Before Your Trip